One of the best salmon and sea trout

 pollution of last century.
 The result is a good stock of wild brown trout and improving

-day, £17 per week or £42 per season.
+day or £50 per season.
 Permits and fishing information from local

 tackle shops in the Falkirk/Carronshore/Stenhousemuir